What is Make false Accusations ?

 That is a high standard of proof that the prosecution must achieve before someone can be convicted of Make false accusations.

-To establish Make false accusations, the prosecution must prove each of the following matters beyond reasonable doubt;
+To establish Stealing a Motor Vehicle or Vessel, the prosecution must prove each of the following matters beyond reasonable doubt;

-National Criminal Lawyers have been successful in defending a number of Make false accusations charges where the prosecution could not establish each of the elements of Make false accusations.
-We have also achieved a number of non-convictions for Make false accusations charges.
+National Criminal Lawyers have been successful in defending a large number of stealing a Motor Vehicle or Vessel charges where the prosecution could not establish each of the elements of Stealing a Motor Vehicle or Vessel.
+We have also achieved a number of non-convictions for stealing a Motor Vehicle or Vessel charges.

-NCL offer the following options for those who have been charged with Make false accusations;
+NCL offer the following options for those who have been charged with Stealing a Motor Vehicle or Vessel;

 If you agree that you have committed the offence and the police are able to prove all the elements of the offence, it is best to plead guilty at an early opportunity to receive the maximum discount.
 Currently the maximum discount available for an early plea of guilty is 25% of the sentence.